TO MAKE EVERYONE MORE GREEN

 This does not include added fees and taxes.

 This means that the average household

-uses 3.55 times as much electricity as I do.
+uses more than 3 times as much electricity as I do.

 The electric rates could be changed

 And the largest users pay more than the average cost.